Soapdish

 The inciting incident occurs at 12 minutes when Montana Moorehead and the network head David Barnes conspire to bring back Jeffrey Anderson (Celeste's former lover who she had fired) to the show to boost ratings and unsettle Celeste, threatening her position and emotional stability..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jeffrey Anderson arrives on set for his first day back.
+This indicates the protagonist's commitment to Jeffrey Anderson arrives on set for his first day back.
 Celeste must now face him directly and work with him, entering the new reality of their forced reunion despite their painful history., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, The truth about Lori being Celeste's daughter is explosively revealed on live television during a broadcast.
-Celeste's carefully constructed public image and private life collapse simultaneously as her deepest secret becomes public spectacle., shows the protagonist at their lowest point.
+Celeste's carefully constructed public image and private life collapse simultaneously as her deepest secret becomes public spectacle., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Celeste decides to stop performing and be genuine.
 She realizes that real connection with Lori and Jeffrey matters more than protecting her image.
 She chooses truth over illusion, embracing vulnerability as strength., demonstrating the transformation achieved throughout the journey.